LEARNING APPROACH

 Feeling Safe

-Following on from safety, students need to feel that they belong.
-Staff should know students by name, and have knowledge of each student’s passions and interests.
-These should be included in planning and delivery, so as to encourage involvement in lesson content.
+Following on from safety, learners need to feel that they belong.
+Our team know learners by name, and have knowledge of each learner's passions and interests.
+These are included in planning and delivery, so as to encourage involvement in lesson content.